the highly irrelevant story of chopped liver productions

 In the 80's I was working in the news room at KPFA in Berkeley, when Oliver North emerged as a national "hero."
-It seemed obvious that he needed his own theme song – something along the lines of "The Reverend Mister Black – so I recorded "Ode to Ollie" and submitted it to the KPFA Program Director.
+It seemed obvious that he needed his own theme song -- something along the lines of "The Reverend Mister Black" -- so I recorded "Ode to Ollie" and submitted it to the KPFA Program Director.
 She liked it.
-She gave me a five-minute weekly spot to fill with my own, original satire, which I continued to do for almost 14 years.
+She gave me a five-minute weekly spot to fill with my own, original satire, which I continued to do for 14 years.

-Chopped Liver Productions went from a small part of the Sonoma County Free Press web page to our own online entity in 2004, and we have constantly monkeyed with new formats and approaches over the last five years.
-Meanwhile we've worked hard on honing our skills at creating Flash videos, and managed to finish a respectable second place in one of Huffington Post's "Contagious Festival" web video contests in 2006-07.
+Chopped Liver Productions went from a small part of the Sonoma County Free Press web page to our own online entity in 2004, and we have constantly monkeyed with new formats and approaches over the intervening years.
+Meanwhile we've worked hard on honing our skills at creating online videos, and managed to finish a respectable second place in one of Huffington Post's "Contagious Festival" web video contests in 2006-07.

-In April 2009 we realized the 20th anniversary of the attack on Tiananmen Square in Beijing was approaching.
-We had done a radio program about Tiananmen Square when it happened, so we decided to make a web video based on the radio piece.
-Over several weeks, we cobbled together a video timeline that went online in May.
-As the June 4 anniversary came closer, we registered more and more hits on our web page -- only to discover that most of our hits were coming from a Chinese search engine.
+In the spring of 2009 we realized the 20th anniversary of the attack on Tiananmen Square in Beijing was approaching.
+We had done a radio program about Tiananmen Square when it happened in 1989, so we decided to make a web video based on the radio piece.
+Over several weeks and many tears, we cobbled together a video timeline that went online in May ("China My China").
+As the June 4 anniversary came closer, we registered more and more hits on our web page -- only to discover that most of those hits were coming from a Chinese search engine.

-We went viral in Asia!
-Chopped Liver Productions logged an astounding 261,524 hits in July 2009.
+We had gone viral in Asia!
+Chopped Liver Productions logged an astounding 561,524 hits in July 2009.
 All this with absolutely no promotion, not even in the U.S.

 What a wonderful age we live in.

 Our hit count from China was cut to a trickle the following year.
-We believe Chopped Liver Productions was censored after the government finally found our Tiananmen Square video in 2010.
+It seems that Chopped Liver Productions was censored after the government finally found our Tiananmen Square video in 2010.
 Now, the only hits we get out of China come from central Beijing -- the seat of the government.
-It makes us a little nervous.
+Frankly, it makes us a little nervous.